Request an ASB Case Review

 When you submit a request for Anti-social Behaviour (ASB) Case Review; Basildon Council will ask the agencies involved to provide details of your complaints and any actions they have considered and taken.

-A decision will be made as to whether your request for an ASB Case Review meets the qualifying conditions.
+A decision will be made as to whether your request for an ASB Case Review meets the local threshold outlined above.

 If your request qualifies for a case review

-If your request qualifies for an ASB Case Review then you will receive a letter of confirmation advising you of timescale involved and when the case review should be completed by.
+If your request qualifies for an ASB Case Review then you will receive phone call followed by a letter of confirmation advising you of timescale involved and when the case review should be completed by.

 The legislation places a duty on a person who carries out public functions to have a regard to those recommendations.
 This means that they are not obliged to carry out the recommendations, but that they should acknowledge them and may be challenged if they choose not to carry out the recommendations without good reason.